Samineh-Naghavi/Predicting-House-Prices-by-Using-Regrassion-Models/README.md

 With 79 explanatory variables describing (almost) every aspect of residential homes in Ames, Iowa, this competition challenges you to predict the final price of each home.

 #### Practice Skills
-<\br> •	Creative feature engineering
+<br /> •	Creative feature engineering
-<\br> •	Advanced regression techniques like random forest and SVR and all the models
+<br /> •	Advanced regression techniques like random forest and SVR and all the models

 ![](images.jpg)